scrapcomputing/MHzDisplayBlaster/README.md

 # MHz Display Blaster

 A clone of the TD-37S 2-digit MHz display that was common in 386/486 PC cases.
+It can display a Turbo and a non-Turbo number, depending on the state of the Turbo switch.
+It also drives the Turbo LED accordingly.

 <img src="img/MHzDisplayBlaster_assembled.jpg" width=360>
 <img src="img/MHzDisplayBlaster_PCB_front.jpg" width=240>
 <img src="img/MHzDisplayBlaster_PCB_back.jpg" width=240>

 # Assembly Tips
+- Video showing the assembly of rev.0.1 PCB: https://www.youtube.com/watch?v=a4iVehn7APU
 > **Warning**
 > Please solder the single-row header and the resistor *before* you solder the 7-segment display